Job Postings

 • Must be able to work independently as well as with other staff and clients.

-• Excellent oral and written communication skills necessary to effectively communicate with the Director and the public.
+• Excellent oral and written communication skills necessary to effectively communicate with the Supervisor, and the public.

 • Computer skills necessary to effectively utilize word processing, spreadsheet, and EH software systems.